jacobtread/wsbps-js/README.md

 ## Sending a packet

-The following code shows how to create a send a packet.
+The following code shows how to create and send a packet.
 You must provide the

 ```typescript
 // ...